Archaeology of Ashdown Forest

 The agger of the London-Lewes Roman road, visible at Roman Road car park, Ashdown Forest.

-Ashdown Forest contains a wealth of archeological features.
+Archaeology of Ashdown Forest refers to a wealth of archaeological findings in Ashdown Forest, south of London.
 Absence of ploughing, predominance of heathland and lack of building development have allowed archaeological sites to survive and remain visible.
 More than 570 such sites have been identified, including Bronze Age round barrows, Iron Age enclosures, prehistoric field systems, iron workings from Roman times onwards, the Pale, medieval and post-medieval pillow mounds for the rearing of rabbits, and a set of military kitchen mounds between Camp Hill and Nutley dating from 1793 that are among the only surviving ones in the United Kingdom.
 The earliest known trace of human activity in Ashdown Forest is a stone hand axe found near Gills Lap, which is thought to be about 50,000 years old.
 The vast majority of finds however date from the Mesolithic (11,000-7,000 BP) and onwards into the modern era.